-I know that blogging is hard work and that it is especially difficult to stay motivated and organized.
-However, in order to take full advantage of these tips to maximize your blog’s social media shares, you need to get busy blogging!
-So, I reached out to our audience on social media to hear some of their best blogging tips to help get you excited about blogging again before sharing our social media sharing tips.
+Let’s face it, blogging is hard work … and it can be especially difficult to stay motivated if you aren’t getting many social shares.
+However, in order to take full advantage of these tips to maximize your blog’s social shares, you need to get busy blogging!

 With that said, here’s what happened when we reached out to our community of bloggers.